 A strong inventory management system highly likely leads to a strong positive cash flow.
 This is an indication of the critical relationship between your inventory and your cash flow.
 When you have overstocked on unsold items, it interrupts what could have been a healthy flow of cash into your business, not to mention the additional expenditures that may come with overstocked supplies.

-1. Organize your jewelry pieces and label it properly
+1. Organize your jewelry pieces and label them properly.

-The first step to an efficient and effective jewelry inventory management is to organize all your stocked products and labeling it properly in a manner you’re most comfortable with.
-Don’t forget to assign a barcode and/or a stock keeping unit (SKU) number to each item to help you track inventory easily.
+The first step to efficient and effective jewelry inventory management is to organize all your stocked products and label them properly in a manner you’re most comfortable with.
+Don’t forget to assign a barcode and/or a stock-keeping unit (SKU) number to each item to help you track inventory easily.
 This will also keep you from overstocking and make spotting missing items a breeze.
-Once you’ve assigned a SKU number, organize, track, and manage your inventory according to any of the classifications you’re most agreeable with below.
+Once you’ve assigned an SKU number, organize, track, and manage your inventory according to any of the classifications you’re most agreeable with below.